isa-group/QACO_SDK/README.md

 - A **rich domain model** for QACO problems (Tasks, Features, Constraints, etc.).
 - A **validation** layer to ensure inputs (QACOProblem, CompositeWebService) and outputs (Binding, BindingSpace) are consistent.
-- An **extendable solver interface** to implement your own QACO algorithms.
+- An **extendable engine interface** to implement your own QACO algorithms and solvers.

 ---